Microsoft/azure-docs.cs-cz/articles/azure-functions/durable/durable-functions-sub-orchestrations.md

 ---
-title: Dílčí orchestrace pro Durable Functions – Azure
+title: Sub-orchestrations for Durable Functions - Azure
-description: Jak volat orchestrace z orchestrace v rozšíření Durable Functions pro Azure Functions.
-services: functions
-author: ggailey777
-manager: jeconnoc
-keywords: ''
-ms.service: azure-functions
-ms.topic: conceptual
-ms.date: 11/03/2019
-ms.author: azfuncdf
-ms.openlocfilehash: cf160b767ee82701bad4c88d3b83951a3b875296
-ms.sourcegitcommit: b2fb32ae73b12cf2d180e6e4ffffa13a31aa4c6f
+description: How to call orchestrations from orchestrations in the Durable Functions extension for Azure Functions. ms.topic: conceptual ms.date: 11/03/2019 ms.author: azfuncdf ms.openlocfilehash: 379f2cb238aef08faba8dd3c8e5d9da4542a1867 ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 11/05/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73614649"
+ms.locfileid: "74231294"
 ---
-# <a name="sub-orchestrations-in-durable-functions-azure-functions"></a>Dílčí orchestrace v Durable Functions (Azure Functions)
+# <a name="sub-orchestrations-in-durable-functions-azure-functions"></a>Sub-orchestrations in Durable Functions (Azure Functions)

-Kromě volání funkcí aktivity mohou funkce Orchestrator volat jiné funkce nástroje Orchestrator.
-Například můžete vytvořit větší orchestraci z knihovny menších funkcí nástroje Orchestrator.
-Nebo můžete souběžně spustit více instancí funkce nástroje Orchestrator.

-Funkce Orchestrator může volat další funkci Orchestrator pomocí `CallSubOrchestratorAsync` nebo `CallSubOrchestratorWithRetryAsync` metod v rozhraní .NET nebo `callSubOrchestrator` nebo `callSubOrchestratorWithRetry`ch metod v JavaScriptu.
-Další informace o automatickém opakování najdete v článku o [zpracování chyb & kompenzaci](durable-functions-error-handling.md#automatic-retry-on-failure) .

-Funkce dílčího nástroje Orchestrator se chovají stejně jako funkce aktivity z perspektivy volajícího.
-Mohou vracet hodnotu, vyvolat výjimku a může být očekávána nadřazenou funkcí Orchestrator.
+In addition to calling activity functions, orchestrator functions can call other orchestrator functions.
+For example, you can build a larger orchestration out of a library of smaller orchestrator functions.
+Or you can run multiple instances of an orchestrator function in parallel.

+An orchestrator function can call another orchestrator function using the `CallSubOrchestratorAsync` or the `CallSubOrchestratorWithRetryAsync` methods in .NET, or the `callSubOrchestrator` or `callSubOrchestratorWithRetry` methods in JavaScript.
+The [Error Handling & Compensation](durable-functions-error-handling.md#automatic-retry-on-failure) article has more information on automatic retry.

+Sub-orchestrator functions behave just like activity functions from the caller's perspective.
+They can return a value, throw an exception, and can be awaited by the parent orchestrator function.
-## <a name="example"></a>Příklad
+## <a name="example"></a>Příklad:

-Následující příklad znázorňuje scénář IoT ("Internet věcí"), kde je více zařízení, které je třeba zřídit.
-Následující funkce představuje pracovní postup zřizování, který je třeba spustit pro každé zařízení:
+The following example illustrates an IoT ("Internet of Things") scenario where there are multiple devices that need to be provisioned.
+The following function represents the provisioning workflow that needs to be executed for each device:

 ### <a name="c"></a>C#